-This document provides you the necessary information to install, configure, and integrate Apache Tomcat with Thales Luna HSMs.
-The integration between Luna HSMs and Apache Tomcat uses Java JCE/JCA interface to generate the SSL keys on Luna HSMs.
+This document provides you the necessary information for installing, configuring, and integrating Apache Tomcat with Thales Luna HSMs.
+The integration between Luna HSMs and Apache Tomcat leverages Java JCE/JCA interface to generate the SSL keys on Luna HSMs.
 You can also use native library to enable the APR connector that uses OpenSSL for its cryptographic operations.
-Luna HSMs integrate with Apache Tomcat to generate 2048-bit RSA key pairs for SSL and provide security by protecting the private keys and certificate within a FIPS 140-2 certified hardware security module.
+Luna HSMs integrate with Apache Tomcat to generate 2048-bit RSA key pairs for SSL encryption and provide security by protecting the private keys and certificates within a FIPS 140-2 certified hardware security module.